-- 18. At all relevant times, Defendant is in the business of, and did, design, research, manufacture, test, advertise, promote, market, sell, distribute, and/or have acquired and are responsible for agents who have designed, researched, manufactured, tested, advertised, promoted, marketed, sold, and distributed the commercial herbicide Roundup. - 19.
+- 19. At all relevant times, Defendant was in the business of, and did, design, research, manufacture, test, advertise, promote, market, sell, distribute the commercial herbicide Roundup. - 20.
 Monsanto is a multinational agricultural biotechnology corporation based in St. Louis, Missouri.
-It is the world's leading producer of glyphosate. - 20.
-Defendant discovered the herbicidal properties of glyphosate during the 1970's and subsequently began to design, research, manufacture, sell and distribute glyphosate based "Roundup" as a broad spectrum herbicide. - 21.
-Glyphosate is the active ingredient in Roundup. - 22.
-Glyphosate is a broad-spectrum herbicide used to kill weeds and grasses known to compete with commercial crops grown around the globe. - 23.
-Glyphosate is a "non-selective" herbicide, meaning it kills indiscriminately based only on whether a given organism produces a specific enzyme, 5-enolpyruvylshikimic acid-3-phosphate synthase, known as EPSP synthase. - 24.
-Glyphosate inhibits the enzyme 5-enolpyruvylshikimic acid-3-phosphate synthase that interferes with the shikimic pathway in plants, resulting in the accumulation of shikimic acid in plant tissue and ultimately plant death. - 25.
-Sprayed as a liquid, plants absorb glyphosate directly through their leaves, stems, and roots, and detectable quantities accumulate in the plant tissues. - 26.
+It is the world's leading producer of glyphosate. - 21.
+Defendant discovered the herbicidal properties of glyphosate during the 1970's and subsequently began to design, research, manufacture, sell and distribute glyphosate based "Roundup" as a broad spectrum herbicide. - 22.
+Glyphosate is the active ingredient in Roundup. - 23.
+Glyphosate is a broad-spectrum herbicide used to kill weeds and grasses known to compete with commercial crops grown around the globe. - 24.
+Glyphosate is a "non-selective" herbicide, meaning it kills indiscriminately based only on whether a given organism produces a specific enzyme, 5-enolpyruvylshikimic acid-3-phosphate synthase, known as EPSP synthase. - 25.
+Glyphosate inhibits the enzyme 5-enolpyruvylshikimic acid-3-phosphate synthase that interferes with the shikimic pathway in plants, resulting in the accumulation of shikimic acid in plant tissue and ultimately plant death.

+- 26. Sprayed as a liquid, plants absorb glyphosate directly through their leaves, stems, and roots, and detectable quantities accumulate in the plant tissues. - 27.
 Each year, approximately 250 million pounds of glyphosate are sprayed on crops, commercial nurseries, suburban lawns, parks, and golf courses.
-This increase in use has been driven largely by the proliferation of genetically engineered crops, crops specifically tailored to resist the activity of glyphosate.

-- 27. Defendant is intimately involved in the development, design, manufacture, marketing, sale, and/or distribution of genetically modified ("GMO") crops, many of which are marketed as being resistant to Roundup i.e., "Roundup Ready[®]."
-As of 2009, Defendant is the world's leading producer of seeds designed to be Roundup Ready[®].
-In 2010, an estimated 70% of corn and cotton, and 90% of soybean fields in the United States contained Roundup Ready[®] seeds. - 28.
+This increase in use has been driven largely by the proliferation of genetically engineered crops, crops specifically tailored to resist the activity of glyphosate. - 28.
+Defendant is intimately involved in the development, design, manufacture, marketing, sale, and/or distribution of genetically modified ("GMO") crops, many of which are marketed as being resistant to Roundup i.e., "Roundup Ready®."
+As of 2009, Defendant was the world's leading producer of seeds designed to be Roundup Ready®.
+In 2010, an estimated 70% of corn and cotton, and 90% of soybean fields in the United States contained Roundup Ready® seeds. - 29.
 The original Roundup, containing the active ingredient glyphosate, was introduced in 1974.
 Today, glyphosate products are among the world's most widely used herbicides.
 Monsanto's glyphosate products are registered in more than 130 countries and are approved for weed control in more than 100 crops.
-No other herbicide active ingredient compares in terms of number of approved uses.1 - 29.
+No other herbicide active ingredient compares in terms of number of approved uses. - 30.
 For nearly 40 years, farmers across the globe have used Roundup, unaware of its carcinogenic properties.